group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ## Software description, use and features
 ### Brief description of the program

-WorMe is an open-source application implemented in *MATLAB version 9.11 (R2021b)* and deployed as an executable using MATLAB Runtime, so it can be installed and run without a license.
+WorMe is an open-source application implemented in *MATLAB version 9.11 (R2021b)* and deployed as an executable using MATLAB Runtime, so it can be installed and run without a licence.
 It provides automatic detection and measurement of the length of *C. elegans* from microscopy images.
 It consists of a linear set of pannels that correspond to image processing, worm selection and results.

 First, the program prompts the user to provide the images to analyse.
 The user can select one or multiple images as long as the scale is consistent.
 Then, the program will show the image processing panel, where the images are processed to isolate the worms as binary objects.
 This is done by converting the image to grayscale (MATLAB function `im2gray`), improving the contrast (`imadjust`), binarizing the image (`imbinarize`), and removing noise and filling holes (`bwareaopen`, `imopen`, `imclose`, `imfill`, `imclearborder`).
 The user can select from a list of different sets of image modifications or apply their own if none display a workable result.
 This can happen if the contrast between worm and background is different from expected, such as when attempting to use fluoresence images.
 The ideal processing would show a black background with white, separate worms.